pnuehrenberg/vassi/docs/source/3_basic_usage.rst

     extractor = DataFrameFeatureExtractor(cache_mode=False)
     extractor.read_yaml("config_file.yaml")

 With this extractor, we can compute the defined features for all dyads in the training dataset.
 For this quick example, we subsample the dataset so that each behavioral category is represented with 1000 samples each.
-This produces a dataframe for the features, and a numpy array containing corresponding labels.
+This produces a :class:`~pandas.DataFrame` for the features, and a :class:`~numpy.ndarray` containing corresponding labels.

 .. note::
     Have a look at the documentation for more details on subsampling.
 Here, we use the default arguments for stratified subsampling that ensures that each dyad is proportionally represented in the resulting samples.
 You can fix the random state to ensure reproducibility.